hbjorgo/ATLib/README.md

 - Disable echo
 - Some modems may also support modem specific commands

+## Events
+- Incoming call
+- Missed call
+- Call started
+- Call ended
+- SmsReceived (not fully implemented)

 ## Supported modems:
 - Adafruit FONA 3G (based on SIMCOM SIM5320 chipset)
 - D-Link DWM-222 (based on Qualcomm MDM9225 chipset)
 - TP-LINK MA260 (based on a Qualcomm chipset)
 * Other modems may work using one of the implementations above

-# Events
-- Incoming call
-- Missed call
-- SmsReceived (not fully implemented)

 ## Usage
 Install as NuGet package